 Breast Cancer Diagnosis

 You’ve been diagnosed with breast cancer.
-Now what?
+What's next?

 If you’re newly diagnosed with breast cancer, you may be feeling overwhelmed with a lot of questions.
 We’d like to help you address some of the questions and help you prepare for your first oncology appointment.

-We hope this guide will help you choose the right path for your breast cancer treatment.
+We hope this guide will help you choose the right path for your breast cancer treatment journey.